biopet/biopet/docs/pipelines/toucan.md

 Furthermore, the `fork` field will be overwritten by `threads` in case that one exists in the config.
 Therefore, it is recommended not to use `fork`, but to rather use `threads`.

-With that in mind, an example configuration using mode `standard` of the VEPNormalizer would thus be:
+With that in mind, an example configuration using mode `standard` of the VepNormalizer would thus be:
 ~~~~
 {
     "varianteffectpredictor": {